 During his last years, Sai Baba became noted for allusive speech.
 This characteristic has tended to give him a repute for enigma and symbolism.
 In contrast, a number of his statements were markedly forthright, and of an ethical complexion.
 Some witnesses remarked upon the relative absence of metaphysical themes in his delivery, especially those associated with Vedanta.

 From about 1910, a large influx of urban devotees arrived at Shirdi.
 These were predominantly Hindus from Bombay (Mumbai) and other areas.
-A few became resident devotees, while many others became regular visitors.
+A few became resident devotees, while many others were regular visitors.
 The general situation changed as a consequence.